guillemdlopez/webpack-boilerplate/README.md

 npm run lint:fix
 ```

-To check out for quality-code on the stylesheets 💯
+To check the quality of the code on the stylesheets 💯

 ```bash
 npm run style:lint